aDotInTheVoid/adotinthevoid.github.io/posts/rustdoc-json-2023.md

 [`rustdoc-types`](https://crates.io/crates/rustdoc-types) crate.
 It's a somewhat automated repackaging of the in-tree `rustdoc-json-types` crate onto crates.io.
 Most consumers (AFAIKT) of rustdoc-json do so via this crate.
-However, despite it's importance, it's a personal project.
-It lives in [my github account](https://github.com/aDotInTheVoid/rustdoc-types/tree/4be3505d55aa502f7aec3f71383a7dec660bd177/), and only I have the permissions to publish new versions crates.io.
+However, despite its importance, it's a personal project.
+It lives in [my github account](https://github.com/aDotInTheVoid/rustdoc-types/tree/4be3505d55aa502f7aec3f71383a7dec660bd177/), and only I have the permissions to publish new versions to crates.io.

 This is mostly transparent to users, who [can think of](https://youtu.be/OxQYyg_v3rw?t=991) `rustdoc-types` as being the same as canonical in-tree representation of the format.
 However,